 Aoife Hayes, Development Executive

-> Aoife Hayes is a Development Executive in the Film Fund where she supports writers, directors and producers across development.
-She joined the BFI from production company See-Saw Films where she developed films such as Francis Lee’s sophomore feature Ammonite.
+Aoife Hayes is a Development Executive in the Film Fund where she supports writers, directors and producers across development.
+She joined the BFI from production company See-Saw Films where she developed films such as Francis Lee’s second feature Ammonite.
 There she was responsible for identifying and building relationships with emerging talent and sourcing projects for a broad and varied slate.
 Prior to that she worked across film and television at Heyday Films including features such as Paul King’s Paddington 2.

-> Brian Walters, Development Executive
+Brian Walters, Development Executive

 Previous to joining the BFI, Brian was a Development Executive at film and TV production company, Endor Productions.
 He works with writers, directors and producers, developing scripts, book adaptations and film treatments.
 Before this, Brian was Deputy Literary Manager at the National Theatre from May 2010 to October 2015, developing new playwrights and unearthing old and forgotten plays.
 He’s been a script reader for the BBC Writers Room and Channel 4’s Scriptwriting course, and was script-editor in the writers room for the up-coming Steve McQueen BBC TV series, Small Axe.